-For time series unsupervised learning (anomaly detection), DataRobot provides the following additional visualizations to help view and understand anomaly scores.
+For time series anomaly detection, DataRobot provides the following additional visualizations to help view and understand anomaly scores.

 Anomaly Over Time¶